drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-vi.md

 various emotions.
 They were very effective at assisting in telling the story.
 Even better, it did so without over-emphasizing everything cartoonishly like FFV did.
-There are still some charming animations that dip into it a little bit, especially stuff like rapidly flashing two very different sprites to show intensity.
-It's done tastefully.
+There are still some charming animations that dip into it a little bit, especially stuff like rapidly flashing two poses to show intensity, but it's done tastefully.
 They struck a great balance here.

 I really appreciated the visual and audio tone set by the game.
 They stuck to it very consistently.
 All the colors have a cooler temperature than previous games